 Fences and Fence Ordinances

 The height, location, appearance, and materials used for fencing are often regulated by local fence ordinances; however, some homeowners' associations may place additional restrictions on fences.
-Most jurisdictions allow homeowners to get approval for certain exceptions, such as a higher fence.
+Most jurisdictions allow homeowners to get approval ("variances") for certain exceptions, such as a higher fence.
 But many fence ordinances do not regulate the aesthetics of the fence, which means a fence cannot be ordered removed simply for being ugly.

 Most fences are built right on top of property boundary lines, which means the fence is the property of the homeowners on both sides of the fence.
 Therefore, its upkeep and eventually replacement is the responsibility of both homeowners.
 If tree limbs hang over the fence and into your property, you may legally cut those limbs but only if it doesn't damage the health of the tree.

 What Are My Property Boundaries?